-Since 2017, Water2Life has been active in Honduras.
-The focus is public institutions that are ind dire need of safe clean water.
+From 2017 to 2020 Water2Life will be active in Honduras.
+The focus in Honduras will be public institutions that are ind dire need of safe clean water.

 Honduras has suffered more devastating natural disasters than most other countries.
 In 1998, Hurricane Mitch caused massive and widespread destruction.
 It was said that fifty years of progress in the country had been reversed.
 Mitch destroyed about 70% of the crops and an estimated 70–80% of the transportation infrastructure, including nearly all bridges and secondary roads.
 The 2008 Honduran floods were severe and once again damaged or destroyed around half of the roads as a result.